willfurnass/sheffield_hpc/software/apps/blast.rst

 Databases
 ---------
-The following database has been installed following a user request
+The following databases have been installed following a user request

 * **nr.*tar.gz** Non-redundant protein sequences from GenPept, Swissprot, PIR, PDF, PDB, and NCBI RefSeq
+* **nt.*tar.gz** Partially non-redundant nucleotide sequences from all traditional divisions of GenBank, EMBL, and DDBJ excluding GSS,STS, PAT, EST, HTG, and WGS.

 A full list of databases available on the NCBI FTP site is at ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html